wmeints/azuremeetup-machinelearning/environment-setup.md

  management account.
 This is a free option that will ultimately save you a lot of money.

+**IMPORTANT** Make sure you use the region `eastus2`.
+The Azure ML environment doesn't work yet in west europe, despite that the portal says it does.

 Now click the create button and grab something to drink.
 It will take a few minutes for the resources to be created.